isabella232/element-zstack/docs/src/concepts.md

 ## Key Partnerships

-Over the years, many labs have developed DataJoint-based pipelines for volumetric data.
+Many labs have developed DataJoint-based pipelines for volumetric data.
 The DataJoint team interviewed and collaborated with these teams to understand their experiment workflow, associated tools, and interfaces.
 These teams
 include: